IliasMariosG/CV/README.md

 ## Additional experience and information
 Online Courses
-- SQL for Data Analysis (Udacity / Partly worked before Makers)
+- SQL: "SQL for Data Analysis" (Udacity / Partly worked before Makers)
-- “The Modern Python 3 Bootcamp” (Udemy / Partly worked before Makers - Work in progress)
+- Python - Data Science: “The Modern Python 3 Bootcamp” (Udemy / Partly worked before Makers)
+- Work in Progress.
+In conjuction with the former: "Python for Data Science and Machine Learning Bootcamp (Udemy) to brush up Python and develop Data Science-related skills

 Languages
 - English (Fluent at business level)